Infini-gram mini: Exact n-gram Search at the Internet Scale with FM-Index: Analyzing and Monitoring Benchmark Contamination with

 \paragraph{Contamination level varies by domain.} Benchmarks in historically-significant domains, such as commonsense understanding (e.g., ARC, OpenbookQA) and reading comprehension (e.g., SQuAD, CoQA), tend to show higher dirty rates on all corpora, while those in emerging domains like math (e.g., GSM8K, MATH-500) and code (e.g., HumanEval, LiveCodeBench) remain relatively clean at this writing.

 \paragraph{New benchmarks are gradually getting contaminated in recent corpora.} Newer benchmarks are initially clean on earlier corpora.
-For example, AIME-2024 and GPQA are uncontaminated on Pile-train and DCLM-baseline, but show 10.00\% and 0.89\% dirty rate on the more recent CC-2025-05, respectively.
-GSM8K is very clean on Pile-train and DCLM-baseline, but has 5.5\% dirty entries on CC-2025-05.
+For example, AIME-2024 is uncontaminated on Pile-train and DCLM-baseline, but show 40.00\% dirty rate on the more recent CC-2025-21; similarly, GPQA shows 2.70\% dirty rate on CC-2025-26.
+GSM8K is very clean on Pile-train, DCLM-baseline, and earlier CC-2025 crawls, but has 74.2\% dirty entries on CC-2025-21.